conan-io/docs/integrations/visual_studio.rst

     :alt: Initial configuration

 Initially, you will need to configure the Conan executable to be used by the extension.
-By clicking on the ⚙️ (wheel) symbol from the extension's window, you can set up the path to the Conan client executable.
+By clicking on the *configure* button (gear icon) from the extension's window, you can set up the path to the Conan client executable.
 You can either specify a custom path or choose to use the Conan client installed at the system level.

 .. image:: ../images/integrations/vs_extension/select-conan-executable.png
     :alt: Select Conan executable